 However, per my own tastes, I tend to prefer definitive characters in a lineup rather than nameless, non-descriptive mooks; I generally feel a greater connection to a face if it’s tethered to a distinctive identity, not when it’s an indistinguishable member of a large species a la a common Koopa Troopa.
 Therefore, Diddy Kong Racing’s oddball Krunch provided me with a compelling alternative.

 Krunch is an anthropomorphic crocodile like his kin, but he’s individualized; whereas Donkey Kong Country’s Kritters had human-esque proportions befitting of their militaristic vibe, Krunch leaned closer to his reptilian heritage.
 His limbs were stubby and he had a portly belly, providing a sharp disparity from the Kritters’ ripe physique.
 Moreover, the basic Kritters were colored with dark green scales, which were affixed by their golden stomachs.
 Krunch’s body, however, bears a brighter hue, complimented by the yellow streak vertically stretching from his tail to his snout.
-Donkey Kong 64’s Kritters were more congruous with Krunch, yet he’d still stand out; his exaggerated facial structure remained wholly his own, and the pride Krunch took in his facade remained evident because, unlike his peers, only Krunch embellished himself with russet eyeliner and nail polish.
+Donkey Kong 64’s Kritters were more congruous with Krunch, yet he’d still stand out among them; his exaggerated facial structure remained wholly his own, and the pride Krunch took in his facade remained evident because, unlike his peers, only Krunch embellished himself with russet eyeliner and nail polish.

-Krunch isn’t a merely Kritter or a Kremling, he’s himself.
+Krunch isn’t merely a Kritter or a Kremling, he’s himself.
 His design is befitting of the lighter, more cartoony atmosphere that characterized Diddy Kong Racing, especially since it wasn’t initially tied to the Donkey Kong license, yet he’s appealing.
 That said, I dislike how Krunch’s lackey reused his model in Diddy Kong Racing DS, but it’s understandable given how unimportant he was.
 The Kritters’ default design, however, stabilized during Paon’s tenure with the series, so if Krunch were to reemerge with his design intact, he’d continue to clash with them.

 Had Rare remained the series’ figurehead, Krunch plausibly could’ve become a recurring character.
 Nevertheless, Krunch is still one of K. Rool’s cronies, so organically introducing him elsewhere in the Donkey Kong universe wouldn’t be challenging; he’d have been an apt choice to fill Donkey Kong Barrel Blast‘s roster, for example, and I would have been thrilled if he appeared as an ally to the Kongs in, say, Donkey Kong Country: Tropical Freeze.
 While I appreciate the Snowmads, Krunch’s inclusion would’ve simultaneously reestablished Kremling presence without stealing the show from the vikings.
 Plus, Krunch could have foreshadowed K. Rool’s resurgence for a sequel.